mtalaga20/IRTwitterSearch/README.md

 # Frontend Setup
 Run "py api_handler" to run the backend

-Separately, enter directory "frontend" and run "npm start"
+Separately, enter directory "frontend" and run "npm install" (first time) and "npm start" (everytime)

 This frontend was created using create-react-app